maximeng1/cgg_data_services_docs/source/index.html.md

 # Introduction

-Test: Welcome to our internal API documentation.
+Welcome to our internal API documentation.
 This documentation is intended for both business and developer users to understand what API functionality we support and how to use it.

 Currently, we have documented two API groups: